 Are No-Smoking Policies Legal in Multiunit Housing?

-Š The Colorado Clean Indoor Air Act allows housing providers to make any part of their property non-smoking in section 25-14-206 (1) and prohibits smoking in all indoor common areas in section 25-14-204 (p & u).
-The law also covers marijuana smoking.
+The Colorado Clean Indoor Air Act was updated in 2019.
+It allows housing providers to make any part of their property non-smoking in section 25-14-206 (1) and prohibits smoking in all indoor common areas in section 25-14-204 (p & u).
+The law also covers vaping and marijuana smoking.

-Š Condominiums and HOA rules may require a vote of the majority of the owners and/or Board approval to institute a no-smoking policy for anything other than common areas.
-Visit our section on condos and HOAs.
+Condominiums and HOA rules may require a vote of the majority of the owners and/or Board approval to institute a no-smoking policy for anything other than common areas.

 Is There a Constitutional Right to Smoke?

-Š While certain groups of people — such as groups based on race, national origin and gender — receive greater protection against discriminatory acts under the U.S. Constitution than do other groups of people, people who smoke have never been identified as a protected class.
+While certain groups of people — such as groups based on race, national origin and gender —receive greater protection against discriminatory acts under the U.S. Constitution than do other groups of people, people who smoke have never been identified as a protected class.